 — Kate Evans, author of Call It Wonder: An Odyssey of Love, Sex, Spirit, and Travel

-PEN America Best Debut Short Stories 2017: Forthcoming collection featuring this year's winners of the PEN/Robert J. Dau Short Story Prize for Emerging Writers.
+PEN America Best Debut Short Stories 2017: A collection featuring the 2017 winners of the PEN/Robert J. Dau Short Story Prize for Emerging Writers.
 Includes Amy Sauber's winning story, "State Facts for the New Age," first published at The Rumpus, and an introduction explaining why I selected her piece.
 (Hint: Because it is funny and also filled with rage.)
-Out in August, 2017.
+Available now.

 Three: An Anthology of Flash Nonfiction: A creative nonfiction collection in which each piece comprises three paragraphs or three haiku.
 Includes my short essay, "Butterfly Weather," and an embarrassing early version of my poem, "Grey" (which appears in revised form in Inevitable What).